ChloeeGrace/LLaMA-Unidetector/README.md

 1. Installation
 </h3>

-DECOR is developed based on python==3.9.11 torch==1.11.0 and torchvision==0.12.0.
+LLaMA-Unidetector consists of a two-stage algorithm, namely object localization and foreground recognition.
+Object localization is developed based on python==3.9.11 torch==1.11.0 and torchvision==0.12.0.
+Check more details in requirements.
+Foreground recognition is developed based on python==3.9.11 torch==1.11.0 and torchvision==0.12.0.
 Check more details in requirements.

 <h3 style="font-family: 'Times New Roman'; font-size: 15px;">
 i.
 Clone Project